zerohjy/tmcsoft/readme.txt

 20101015
 123123313
 20141017
-creating a new branch is quick
+creating a new branch is quick AND simple